NamesMT/starter-monorepo/apps/backend-convex/README.md

 For developing a new feature, and for small features, create functions in `convex/` directly as per common Convex usage.

 When it's stable and grows, move it to `functions/` and re-exports it from there.
-  * When it's in the `functions/` directory, changes won't cause a dev deploy immediately, you need to save some files in `convex` to trigger a deploy.

 Reusable utils that does not closely tied to any function / table should be placed in `utils/`.